Sonir/Blog/Published 2026-06-13

 The short version

 A recording comparison is mostly decided before you press record, the moment you lock the conditions.
 Fix the volume (level), distance, room, and mic position; keep the input gain put and turn AGC off.
-To compare, match the level to within ±0.1 dB first, then either overlay measurements objectively or pick them apart blind with ABX.
-Sonir folds that whole loop, record, match, compare, into one flow on your phone.
+Read the take itself through the recording score and the reference-based frequency response, and settle the objective difference between speakers or rooms with the difference curve of two overlaid measurements.
+Sonir folds that whole loop, record, log, compare, into one flow on your phone.

 Why a recording sounds different every time